reactivesw/DevProc/frontend/start_a_new_vue_project.md

 # Vue Setup Sample
-This document descript the steps to scaffold a project and add more components to make it a good fit for non-trivial project.
-The sample project is in the [vue_ctp_sample](./vue_ctp_sample).
+Base on [Jayway's Vue.js 2.0 workshop](https://jayway.github.io/vue-js-workshop/), this document descripts the steps to scaffold a project and add more components to make it a good fit for non-trivial project.
+The sample project is in the [vue_sample](./vue_sample).

 ## 1. Scaffold a Project